Building a Strong Bond With Your Dog

 • Ignoring early signs of fear, stress, or discomfort.

-• Neglecting necessary medical or preventive care due to cost.
+• Neglecting necessary medical or preventive care.

 Feline Plus